nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fragmented:** Pertaining to or describing DNA that has been broken into fragments.

-### Expanded Definition and Usage\nDNA fragmentation is an essential area of study in genetics and medicine, providing insights into the mechanisms of disease, the effects of aging, and the body’s response to stress or damage.
+### Expanded Definition and Usage:
+DNA fragmentation is an essential area of study in genetics and medicine, providing insights into the mechanisms of disease, the effects of aging, and the body’s response to stress or damage.
 In clinical settings, elevated levels of DNA fragmentation are often associated with cancer progression, fertility issues, and exposure to harmful environmental agents.
 Understanding the causes and consequences of DNA fragmentation can help in developing targeted therapies and preventive measures, particularly in oncology and reproductive health.